 My name is Yujie Wu.
 My contact information is here.

-Starting fall 2024, I am a fifth year graduate student in the math department at Stanford University.
+I was a graduate student in the math department at Stanford University from Sep 2020 to June 2025.
 My advisor is Otis Chodosh.

 My research area is Differential Geometry, Analysis and PDEs.
 In particular, I am interested in minimal (hyper)surfaces; I have recently worked on projects that study how the ambient manifolds’ geometry (in particular their curvature assumptions) influence the topology and geometry of their immersed and embedded stable minimal (hyper)surfaces.
 I am also thinking about the Allen-Cahn equation and their relations to minimal surface theory.